michaeldayreads/reference/craft.md

-# misc
+# About

-Behaviors, checklists, and product/collaboration tool specific practices or hacks.
+This document is a collection of annotations and reflections on general or hard to categorize technologist related behaviors, processes, practices and hacks.

-## Behaviors / Mind Set
+# Behaviors / Mind Set

 Some behavior may not be automated (at least pre Artificial General Intelligence, and post AGI the meaning of automation must change).